-- corporate income tax (CIT) in the case of companies, and - personal income tax (PIT) in the case of individuals.
+- corporate income tax (CIT) in the case of companies, - personal income tax (PIT) in the case of individuals, and - top-up tax in the case of multinational enterprise (MNE) groups and large-scale domestic groups.

 CIT is payable at a flat rate of 19% on net income.
 Companies and other entities resident in Poland normally pay CIT in Poland on their worldwide income.
 For foreign entities (including companies), all income generated in Poland is taxed in Poland.
 However, double taxation treaties may modify this general position.